ranadeep83/Predicting_curtailment_events--Deep_Learning_Erdos-_2026/README.md

 ## Motivation and problem statement

 Germany's electricity system is increasingly shaped by high shares of wind and solar generation.
-As renewable output grows, the system more frequently faces times when available clean electricity cannot be fully consumed because of grid congestion, regional oversupply, etc. These curtailment events represent energy and monetary loss.
+As renewable output grows, the system more frequently faces times when available clean electricity cannot be fully consumed because of grid congestion, regional oversupply, etc. In this context, **curtailment** refers to the reduction of power production when there is too much electricity in the grid.
+Curtailments are necessary to avoid blackouts or regional interruptios of power supply.
+At the same time, curtailing infeed from renewables is highly inefficient, leading to both montary and energy loss.
+For example, Germany spent 425 million euros as compensation costs for the curtailment of renewable energy [Reference](https://www.euronews.com/2026/03/27/european-country-vows-to-give-homeowners-free-electricity-instead-of-switching-off-wind-tu)

 Being able to anticipate curtailment hours is therefore useful for grid planning, market analysis, and operational decision-making.
 This project studies whether curtailment events can be predicted/classified from historical energy production, price, and regional weather data.